Brigham Young and the Mountain Meadows Massacre: Young's belated message to Isaac C. Haight, acting commander of the Iron County Brigade

 On September 8, 1857, Captain Stewart Van Vliet, of the US Army Quartermaster Corps, arrived in Salt Lake City.
 Van Vliet's mission was to inform Young that the US troops then approaching Utah did not intend to attack the Mormons, but intended to establish an army base near Salt Lake City and to request Young's cooperation in procuring supplies for the army.
 Young informed Van Vliet that he was skeptical that the army's intentions were peaceful and that the Mormons intended to resist occupation.

+James Haslam, messenger who brought news of the emigrant party from Cedar City and rode back with Brigham Young's instructions.
+The siege and massacre took place while he was en route.

 On September 10, 1857, James Holt Haslam arrived in Salt Lake City, after experiencing long delays during his nearly 300-mile journey, to deliver a message to Young from the acting commander of the Iron County Brigade, Isaac C. Haight.
 This letter has yet to be found, but accounts say that it asked Young what, if anything, should be done with the Baker–Fancher party camped at nearby Mountain Meadows.
 After delivering the letter to Young, Haslam was told to rest for a few hours then return to pick up the reply.
 After his rest, Haslam picked up the reply from Young and was instructed to return to Cedar City with the letter quickly and not to "spare horseflesh."

 Young's message of reply to Haight, dated September 10, 1857, read:

 In regard to emigration trains passing through our settlements, we must not interfere with them until they are first notified to keep away.
 You must not meddle with them.
 The Indians we expect will do as they please but you should try and preserve good feelings with them.
 There are no other trains going south that I know of[.]
 [I]f those who are there will leave let them go in peace.

 However, by the time that the express rider delivered Young's letter to Haight, the massacre at Mountain Meadows had already taken place.
 According to trial testimony given later by Haslam, when Haight read Young's words, he sobbed like a child and could manage only the words, "Too late, too late."
-Some have argued that since Young understood that an engagement may have already taken place, he tailored his response knowing the message would be used as evidence in the aftermath, and could serve to limit his own liability.

 Historians debate whether the Haight letter absolves Young of any complicity.
 Mormon historian Juanita Brooks believes that the letter demonstrates that Young "did not order the massacre, and would have prevented it if he could."
 Brooks writes, "While Brigham Young and other church authorities did not specifically order the massacre, they did preach sermons and set up social conditions that made it possible."
 Brooks has argued the massacre was an overreaction by Mormon militia forces which resulted in the death of settlers and the tarnishing of the Church's reputation.